edinburgh-napier/set09121/lectures/lecture18.md

 - Each individual packet has an address (IP address) which routers and switches have to look at.
 - Routers forward packets to different computer networks
 - Switches forward packets to the correct device in a network
-- Not all packets arrive at the destination
+- Packets can be lost

 ---